College and high school sports fans should know how to stream ESPNU.

 Other ways to watch ESPNU online

 You’ll find all of the live ESPNU programming under the Watch tab.
 Just press the play button on the video player, and you’ll be prompted to enter your login information.
-ESPN accepts DirecTV Now, Hulu, Sling TV, PlayStation Vue, and YouTube TV credentials in addition to standard cable providers.
+ESPN accepts streaming credentials in addition to the ones for standard cable providers.
 Just select which one you use from the list, enter your information, and you’re set.

 Watch ESPN app

 Cost: Free to download, requires stream provider’s login info.

 Devices: Amazon Fire Stick and Fire TV, Android and Kindle Fire, Google Chromecast, PlayStation 4, Xbox One, Roku, Apple TV, Android TV, Samsung Smart TV, Oculus, iOS and Android devices.